Canon T7i vs Olympus E-410

-The T7i is a recent model that features in the current product line-up of Canon.
-In contrast, the E-410 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-410 was succeeded by the Olympus E-420.
+Both the T7i and the E-410 have been discontinued, but can regularly be found used on eBay.
+The E-410 was replaced by the Olympus E-420, while the T7i was followed by the Canon T8i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what is the bottom line?
 Is the Canon T7i better than the Olympus E-410 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.